Parler is offline, but violent posts scraped by hackers will haunt users

+Parler immediately objected to this characterization — and filed a lawsuit against Amazon on Monday.

 Parler’s fall was faster than its rise.
-The site, founded in 2018, built a name for itself as a conservative competitor to Twitter and Facebook.
+The site, founded in 2018, built a name as a conservative competitor to Twitter and Facebook.
 It was much smaller than the giants but growing steadily, and pitched itself as a privacy-focused, sophisticated social media site that put a premium on people’s right to free expression.
 For months it attracted big names and gained millions of users, many of whom had grown fed up with traditional social media platforms.

 But Parler also quickly became a breeding ground for conspiracy theories about the election and calls for violence in D.C.
-And one by one, technical services in the days following the riot dropped their support — culminating with Amazon’s decision.
+And one by one, technical services in the days following the riot dropped their support, culminating with Amazon’s decision.
 As its fate became clear, a group of hackers worked to archive the site so no posts — potentially incriminating or not — would be lost.

-Users, who flocked to the site on the promise of free speech and expression without censorship, were dealt a parting blow from a researcher who claimed she is in the process of archiving nearly all public posts on Parler and will make them available to others online.
+Users, who flocked to the site on the promise of free speech and expression without censorship, were dealt a parting blow from a researcher who said she is in the process of archiving nearly all public posts on Parler and will make them available to others online.
 That scraping, as it’s known, wouldn’t have been so easy for a bigger site with more security precautions in place, security experts said.

 One of Parler’s selling points, extolled publicly by executives, was privacy — compared with the reams of data Twitter and Facebook collect on users.

 “It’s one thing to have the intention of privacy, and it’s another to be able to deliver it in a meaningful way,” security researcher Troy Hunt said Monday.
-Hunt, who was not involved in the data leak, pointed out that although the data may have been legally obtained, Facebook and Twitter have controls in place to prevent such a scraping.
+Hunt, who was not involved in the data leak, pointed out that although the data may have been legally obtained, Facebook and Twitter have controls in place to prevent such scraping.

 It wasn’t just the big players — customer service company Zendesk and security firm Okta also dropped Parler as a customer, furthering its tumble off the Web.